Jortuk/SFIA-1/README.md

 <b>Lack of Integration Testing</b>

 Even though there was a high percentage of coverage in terms of Unit Testing, there was no Integration Testing.
 This is a disadvantage as it decreases validity.
 What's more, there is no way to verify whether the application works in unity.
 Ultimately, this goes against a TDD approach.

+### Future Improvements <a name="improvements"></a>
+<b>Full Testing Coverage</b>

+Although test coverage was 99%, I feel it is important to be able to test your application fully.
+Full coverage would confirm the applications relevance, that it carries out what it aims to do, and it is as effective as it could be.

+<b>Integration Testing</b>

+As mentioned in Project Drawbacks, integration testing would drastically improve this project.
+To ensure this is carried out in future, I will work on my time management skills and set aside some time dedicated to this, as well as all round testing.